⚡ Key Takeaways

 ❓ Frequently Asked Questions

 Electrum is a lightweight, Bitcoin-only desktop wallet since 2011.
-This review covers everything you need to know about security, features, and whether it's right for you.
+This review covers key facts about security, features, and whether it's right for you.

 Overview